After USB-C, the replaceable battery: this is how the EU imagines the future of smartphones - Breaking Latest News

 Right to repair

-Driven by the request of American consumers to see the “right to repair” recognized, Apple has recently introduced a kit to allow users to intervene on their own on various products, from smartphones to computers.
+Driven by the demand from American consumers to see the “right to repair” recognized, Apple has introduced for some years now a kit to allow users to intervene on their own on various products, from smartphones to computers.
 At the moment, however, the Cupertino-based company’s program still seems far from the EU’s requests: specialized tools and thermal energy are needed, and Apple itself says that before starting, you need to be “well aware of the complexity of repairing electronic devices”.
 In addition, the program is not free, but you pay for the rental of the tools necessary for the repair, which are exclusive to Apple.

 What could happen then?
 Meanwhile, even if Apple felt it needed to change something in the design of its products, the EU legislation would not enter into force until 2027.
 Secondly, Tim Cook’s company could declare that it is already compliant with the new rules and, if the If the EU does not agree, a court will have to decide.
 This will drag the matter out for another few years.
 And finally, it could just make the repair tools free to use, and maybe introduce some minor design changes to reduce the 37 steps required today to remove an iPhone battery.